dbsnapper/dbsnapper/docs/articles/creating-sanitized-database-snapshots-with-dbsnapper.md

+---
+title: Sanitized Database Snapshots with DBSnapper
+description: In this tutorial, we show how to create a database snapshot and then sanitize the sensitive data with DBSnapper.
+---

 # Creating Sanitized Database Snapshots with DBSnapper

 In this example, we're going to create a simple database with User account information.
 Our goal is to be able to create sanitized snapshot of this database that we can use in our development